KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 For a small, open-source app like mine, performance might not be as much of an issue as it would be for a large-scale system or one that runs the risk of maxing out on resource, such as an app in a private repo using up all of its GitHub Action minutes.

-But, knowing what I know now, if I were to start over, I would probably use `os.scandir()`, and perhaps, I will create a new version using it anyway.
+But, knowing what I know now, if I were to start over, I would probably use `os.scandir()`.
+Perhaps, I will create a new version using it.

 ## Make Your Own